TheMagicNacho/model-un/README.md

 3. Commit your changes (`git commit -m 'Resolution: Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+NOTE!
+Make sure that your PR passes the CI/CD pipeline.
+Run `cargo clippy` and `cargo fmt` to ensure your code is up to the Rust standards.

 ### Contribution Ideas
 - Mobile-responsive design improvements